slegras/EBAI2018/hands-on/hands-on.md

 **How long is the genome ?
 Do both FASTQ files contain enough reads for a proper analysis ?**

-**At this point, you should be confident about the quality of the datasets, and whether it's worth following with analyzing the datasets.**
+**At this point, you should be confident about the quality of the datasets, and whether it's worth following with analyzing the datasets.** -->

 ## Mapping the reads with Bowtie <a name="mapping"></a>
-**Goal**: Obtain the coordinates of each read on the reference genome.
+**Goal**: Obtain the coordinates of each read to the reference genome.

 ### 1 - Choosing a mapping program
 There are multiple programs to perform the mapping step.
 For reads produced by an Illumina machine for ChIP-seq, the currently "standard" programs are BWA and Bowtie (versions 1 and 2), and STAR is getting popular.
 We will use **Bowtie version 1.2.1.1** (Langmead B et al., Genome Biol, 2009) for this exercise, as this program remains effective for short reads (< 50bp).